 1. Review your business and marketing plans

-This is a good time to take a breath and think about your long-term vision and marketing.
+Now is a good time to take a breath and think about your long-term vision and marketing.
 Is your business on track?
 Has it expanded beyond your original plan?
 Has your ideal client changed?

 Taking the time to update your business and marketing plans will influence every decision you make in the next year.
-Doing so might even give you new ideas for products or services, or identify any gaps in your business.
+Doing so might even give you new ideas for products or services or identify any gaps in your business.

-2. Hiring plans
+2. Determine your hiring plans

 Consider whether your current staff levels and skills mix will enable you to deliver into your business plan.
 You could go even further.
 Do your staff reflect and embrace the culture that you have or want within the business?
 Employees are the lifeblood (besides cash flow) of the business so think carefully about whether you have the right team on board who are engaged and skilled to support you to deliver into the business plan.